 PA 12 is the polyamid with the lowest water absorption (0.7 %) and therefore suitable for constructive parts in humid environment.
 It is not as strong and thermostable as PA 6 (up to +50 °C) but chemically resistant and impact resistant.
 PA 12 is used as packing material in food and pharmaceutical applications, for cable insulation and gas and oil resistant hoses.
-All polyamids are warping strongly and need a special print bed or treatment of the print bed to get them sticking.
+All polyamids are warping strongly and require adaptation of the print settings.